 Student pres.s re Trauma and PTSD: x 3.
 Including

-+: Nick Haslam on “concept creep” and his critics;
++: Nick Haslam on “concept creep” -- and his critics;

 +: Alan Young, anthropologist (key work on the cultural history of “trauma” notion: The Harmony of Illusions)

 +: re non-Western world (for latter topic: see chapters by Richard McNally and by Alan Young in Hinton, D & Good, B (2016).
 Culture and PTSD: Trauma in global and historical perspective.
 Philadelphia PA: University of Pennsyvania Press; Sass has pdf).